Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Introduction

-The completion of the theory of the three-flavor neutrino mixing, however, necessitates the paradigm test.
-A well-known example of such efforts is to verify unitarity of the quark CKM matrix \cite{Olive:2016xmw}.
+The completion of the theory of the three-flavour neutrino mixing, however, necessitates the paradigm test.
+A well-known example of such efforts is to verify unitarity of the quark CKM matrix~\cite{Olive:2016xmw}.
 We have argued in ref.~\cite{Fong:2016yyh} that we may need a different strategy to test leptonic unitarity.
 That is, first prepare a generic framework which describes unitarity violation at certain energy scale, and then confront it to experimental data.
-We contrasted the two typical alternatives, unitarity violation by new physics at high ($E \gg m_{W}$) and low ($E \ll m_{W}$) energy scales, which are dubbed as high-scale and low-scale unitarity violation, respectively.\footnote{ In recent years there exist a good amount of activities addressing the possibilities of new physics at low energies.
-For scenarios which involve light sterile neutrino(s), see, e.g., \cite{Nelson:2007yq,Pospelov:2012gm,Harnik:2012ni}, and the references therein. } They differ in certain characteristic features, such as absence (low-scale) or presence (high-scale) of violation of flavor universality and zero-distance flavor transition.
+We contrasted the two typical alternatives, unitarity violation by new physics at high ($E \gg m_{W}$) and low ($E \ll m_{W}$) energy scales, which are dubbed as high-scale and low-scale unitarity violation, respectively.
+They differ in certain characteristic features, such as absence (low-scale) or presence (high-scale) of violation of flavour universality and zero-distance flavour transition.